 What is a smart contract?

 One key benefit of blockchain networks is the automation of tasks that traditionally require a third-party intermediary.
-For example, instead of needing a bank to approve a fund transfer from client to freelancer, the process can happen automatically, thanks to a smart contract.
-All that’s required is for two parties to agree on one concept.
+For example, instead of needing a bank to approve a fund transfer from a client to a freelancer, the process can happen automatically thanks to a smart contract.
+This reduces the time and cost involved in traditional contract execution.

-This article will inform the readers about the history of smart contracts, how smart contracts work and why smart contracts are important.
+This article will explain the history of smart contracts, how smart contracts work, and why smart contracts are important.

 How do smart contracts work?

 Of course, the above is a small use case.
-Smart contracts can be programmed to work for the masses, replacing governmental mandates and retail systems, among other benefits.
+Smart contracts can be programmed to work for the masses, replacing governmental mandates in retail dealings, among other benefits.
 Moreover, smart contracts would potentially remove the need for bringing certain disagreements into court, saving parties both time and money.

 This security is largely due to the underlying smart contract code.
 On Ethereum, for instance, contracts are written in its Solidity programming language, which is Turing-complete.
-This means that the rules and limitations of smart contracts are built into the network’s code and no bad actor can manipulate such rules.
+This means that the rules and limitations of smart contracts are built into the network’s code, and no bad actor can manipulate such rules.
 Ideally, these limitations would mitigate scams or hidden contract alterations.
-The crypto smart contracts can only fall into place if all participants agree and sign on the matter.
-Then, it’s set for life.

-Unlike most blockchain networks which are described as a distributed ledger, Ethereum is what’s considered a distributed state machine, containing what’s known as the Ethereum Virtual Machine (EVM).
-This machine state, which all Ethereum nodes agree to keep a copy of, stores smart contract code and the rules by which these contracts must abide.
+Unlike most blockchain networks, which are described as a distributed ledger, Ethereum is what’s considered a distributed state machine, containing what’s known as the Ethereum Virtual Machine (EVM).
+This machine state, of which all Ethereum nodes agree to keep a copy, stores smart contract code and the rules by which these contracts must abide.
 Since every node has the rules baked in via code, all Ethereum smart contracts have the same limitations.

 It is also important to note that smart contracts are different from written contracts in many ways, as discussed in the table below: